Whoaa512/starred/README.md

 - [nfrasser/linkifyjs](https://github.com/nfrasser/linkifyjs) - JavaScript plugin for finding links in plain-text and converting them to HTML &lt;a&gt; tags.
 - [mozilla-frontend-infra/react-lazylog](https://github.com/mozilla-frontend-infra/react-lazylog) - INACTIVE
 - [huggingface/transformers.js](https://github.com/huggingface/transformers.js) - State-of-the-art Machine Learning for the web.
 Run 🤗 Transformers directly in your browser, with no need for a server!
-- [ant-design/ant-design-charts](https://github.com/ant-design/ant-design-charts) - A React Chart Library
+- [ant-design/ant-design-charts](https://github.com/ant-design/ant-design-charts) - 📈 A React Chart Library based on @antvis, include plot, graph, and map.
 - [neemspees/tragic-methods](https://github.com/neemspees/tragic-methods) - A collection of script depicting the strange quirks of programming languages.
 - [humanwhocodes/momoa](https://github.com/humanwhocodes/momoa) - A JSON parser, tokenizer, traverser, and printer.
 - [dabeng/OrgChart](https://github.com/dabeng/OrgChart) - It's a simple and direct organization chart plugin.
 Anytime you want a tree-like chart, you can turn to OrgChart.
-- [tidalcycles/strudel](https://github.com/tidalcycles/strudel) - Web-based environment for live coding algorithmic patterns, incorporating a faithful port of TidalCycles to JavaScript
+- [tidalcycles/strudel](https://github.com/tidalcycles/strudel) - MOVED TO CODEBERG - Web-based environment for live coding algorithmic patterns, incorporating a faithful port of TidalCycles to JavaScript
 - [konstaui/konsta](https://github.com/konstaui/konsta) - Mobile UI components made with Tailwind CSS
 - [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing AI.
 Available as a Node.js module, REST API server, and CLI app.
 - [GoogleChrome/web-vitals](https://github.com/GoogleChrome/web-vitals) - Essential metrics for a healthy site.